pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/grease.md

 Note that the [OpenPGP Interoperability Test Suite](https://tests.sequoia-pgp.org/#Detached_signatures_with_unknown_packets) currently uses signature version 23 as a de-facto GREASE code point.

-### Variable-Length Values
+### Extended Code Points

-If [variable-length code point encoding](code-point-exhaustion.html) is implemented, the following values MAY be used as additional PGP-GREASE code points:
+If [extended code points](code-point-exhaustion.html) are implemented, the following values MAY be used as additional PGP-GREASE code points:

 Sequence| Code Point
 --------|---------------